C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 ### Instructions

 How to read a historical map?
-Considering the above, we need to combine traditional source criticism principles with the specificities that are inherent to the process of creation of maps.
+Considering the above, we need to combine traditional source criticism principles with the specificities that are inherent to the process of creating maps.

 Consider: